-Like many have found growing up hunting, the Remington 870 pump shotgun is a staple in American classics.
+Like many have found growing up hunting, the Remington 870 pump shotgun is made for a wide range of applications

 The smell of pine needles filled my father’s townhouse as we came up the basement stairs.
 The anticipation had been killing me the whole ride up.
 I knew this would be the year I got my first gun!
 Sure enough, below the tree a box was wrapped up with my name on it, a fitting size for a gun.
 What else could it be?
 I laid awake in my bed that night, thinking of the countless adventures that would be wrapped up in that one present.
 Was it a Remington 1100, the Cadillac of my family’s gunning world?
 Then I began to think, what if it’s a 12-gauge?
 I’ve always been small framed, and other than my brother’s old .410 single shot, everything in my family’s gun cabinets were 12-gauges.